 As with any form of engineering, there are routes in for school leavers and graduates alike.
 School leavers can join an apprenticeship or school leaver training scheme and graduates a graduate programme.
 Some building services roles are open to those who have studied a HNC (higher national certificate) or HND (higher national diploma) at college.

-Many of the apprenticeships available in building services engineering are ‘advanced apprenticeships’, which means that you can start them either after your GCSEs or A levels.
+Some of the apprenticeships available in building services engineering are ‘advanced apprenticeships’, which means that you can start them either after your GCSEs or A levels.
+There are also higher and degree apprenticeships, for which you'll need A levels or equivalent.
 Your apprenticeship could cover all of building services engineering or it could focus on one particular service, eg air conditioning, ductworks, or heating and ventilation.